Module pyaurorax.search.conjunctions.classes.conjunction

 Attributes:

-events: the sub-conjunctions that make up this over-arching
+The sub-conjunctions that make up this over-arching conjunction (the conjunctions

 """